• Skip to main content

 How to serve Tofu Satay

 Place the tofu skewers on one side of the plate.
-Pour the peanut sauce into a small bowl, add some crushed peanuts on the top and place it in the same plate.
+Pour the peanut sauce into a small bowl, add some crushed peanuts on top and place it on the same plate.
 Sprinkle some fresh coriander and squeeze a little bit of lime on the top of the tofu skewers.
 You can as well pour some of the peanut sauce already on the top but the presentation will be better if you keep the sauce in the bowl.

 This dish is normally served as an appetizer.
 The peanut sauce is quite filling and it may be too much to be served as a main.
 Save any peanut sauce leftovers as you can use it the next days and make a delicious stir fry or Noddle Salad.